How to Implement a Strategic Plan

 The Core Truth

 Most strategic plans fail not because they're bad plans, but because there's no execution infrastructure around them.
 The plan exists.
 Nothing changes.
-Implementation means building the machine that turns the plan into action.
+Implementation means building the operating rhythm, visibility, coordination, and resource alignment that turn the plan into action.

 The Implementation Flow